bkoprucu/berk/_posts/2025-05-24-Cat-sitting-short.md

 **Cleaning the litter box:**

-The box has a bottom tray, which needs cleaning after three days, or when the level of litter dust in the bottom tray reaches the mesh (of top tray).

-I pour thin layer of clumping litter as a substrate to the bottom tray to prevent smell.
-You may take away the clumpy parts in the bottom tray, and put in a paper bag I've left in the bathroom.
+I pour thin layer of clumping litter as a substrate to the bottom tray to prevent smell.<br>
+Every other day, you may remove the clumped pieces in the bottom tray using their shovel.<br>

-**This clumping litter shouldn't go into the toilet.**
+You may put them in one of the paper bags in the bathroom, which you can throw away in the silo on your way out. **Clumping litter shouldn't go into the toilet.**

-Just removing the excess clumpy parts from the bottom tray, and adding some clumpy sand to bottom tray should be enough.
-I'll take care of deep cleaning.

 ### Feeding